The DSCV runs mediation training courses throughout the year for members of the community who wish to participate.

-The Dispute Settlement Centre of Victoria (DSCV) is a business unit within the Department of Justice and Regulation and one of the largest employers of mediators in Victoria.
+The Dispute Settlement Centre of Victoria (DSCV) is one of the largest employers of mediators in Victoria.
 DSCV is a Recognised Mediator Accreditation Body (RMAB) within the National Mediator Accreditation System (NMAS) and delivers accredited training and assessment as set out and required by the NMAS Approval Standards.

 The DSCV mediation course provides training that develops an understanding of the principles and ethics of mediation.
 Communication skills and processes are taught to enable participants to effectively facilitate the mediation process.

 Our course offers a dynamic and safe learning environment which meets the varied learning needs of participants.
 We use a combination of theory, interactive activities, DVDs and group discussions.
-We provide 9 role-plays where participants receive constructive individual coaching and feedback.
+Every student will participate in 9 standard role play activities in the 6 days of training.
+This provides a good basis of theory and practice to acquire the skills and knowledge to successfully complete the course.
+DSCV provides 12 role-plays where participants receive constructive individual coaching and feedback to assist in preparing for the final assessment on day 6.
 Our high trainer to learner ratio ensures participants have the best opportunity to develop the skills and knowledge required to enter the mediation profession and effectively mediate a range of disputes.

 Mediation training program – Melbourne